...

 College Expenses for the Children of Divorced Texas Parents

 If you are going through a divorce, you may be wondering how your case and decision to separate from your spouse will impact your child’s ability to have the same college experience as their peers.
 In today’s blog post from the Law Office of Bryan Fagan, PLLC, we will discuss this topic in greater detail.
-Now is the time of year that colleges will send out acceptance letters to students that applied in the fall semester.
+Now is the time of year that colleges will send out acceptance letters to students who applied in the fall semester.
 I can’t think of a better time to run through some issues related to college expenses for divorced parents.

 What does the law in Texas hold for divorced parents regarding paying for college?

 In your reading through past blog posts of the Law Office of Bryan Fagan, PLLC, you have likely become familiar with the standard that your family law court or any other family law court would utilize to make decisions regarding issues facing your child: the best interests standard.
 It is a largely subjective standard that allows judges wide latitude regarding determining what is in your particular child’s best interests.
-A judge would look to your child’s physical, emotional and mental needs to make this determination.
+A judge would look at your child’s physical, emotional, and mental needs to make this determination.

-Your child’s needs are at age seven are different from your child’s needs at age 17.
+Your child’s needs at age seven are different from your child’s needs at age 17.
 That goes without saying.
 What we know is that your obligation to pay child support extends until your child’s 18th birthday or their graduation from high school, whichever comes later.
 There are no laws on the books in Texas that require you as a divorced parent to pay for college expenses for your child over the age of 18.

 Is a college degree in the best interests of your child?

 On the surface, it seems straightforward.
-College graduates typically earn more than high school graduates, and college life fosters social growth.
+College graduates typically earn more than high school graduates and college life fosters social growth.
 Many deem this experience essential for American development.

 What I would offer to you in the year 2019 is that a college degree may not be worth what it once was.
 Bear in mind that the costs of attending college have increased steadily, and more and more people have shown a willingness to pay for that service.
 The dilemma lies in funding college expenses primarily through substantial student loans.
 Both parents and students rely on loans to finance the college experience ingrained in our culture.
 However, the outcome can be dire if the debt outweighs the return on investment, resulting in difficulty repaying loans due to inadequate income from a well-paying job.